unicode-org/message-format-wg/README.md

 The working group is also aware of these implementations in progress or released, but has not evaluated them:
 - [i18next](https://www.npmjs.com/package/i18next-mf2) i18nFormat plugin to use mf2 format with i18next, version 0.1.1

+> [!NOTE]
+> Tell us about your MessageFormat 2 implementation!
+> Submit a PR on this page, file an issue, or send email to have your implementation appear here.

 ## Sharing Feedback